MicroFocus/ALMOctaneJavaRESTSDK/README.md

     * The total count of entities (not including the current limit)
     * Whether the number of requested entities exceeds the total count of entities.
   * Added support for IN and BTW for queries
-  * skd-extension now part of the sdk repository
+  * [SDK extension](https://github.com/HPSoftware/sdk-extension) moved, now part of the sdk repository,
   * SDK now uses SLF4J internally for all logging

   See the ALM Octane documentation for more information